Frequently asked questions about VAQTA® (Hepatitis A Vaccine, Inactivated)

 VAQTA can be given to appropriate patients starting at 12 months of age.

-A landmark study was done to evaluate the efficacy of VAQTA in children 2 to 16 years of age.
+A landmark study evaluated the efficacy of VAQTA in children aged 2–16 years.

 In combined clinical studies of children and adolescents, the efficacy of VAQTA against hepatitis A was evaluated after each of the first and second doses.